-The Decorah Gay-Straight Alliance is a group that advocates for gay, lesbian, bisexual, and transgender youth in our school, community, state and country.
+The Decorah Gay-Straight Alliance is a group that advocates for lesbian, gay, bisexual, transgender, questioning intersex and asexual youth in our school, community, state and country.
 We are a group that provides safe and enjoyable activities for all youth.
 We do service projects and hold recreational events as well as serve as an educational and support resource for all G.L.B.T. students.